SainanZHANG-m/SainanZHANG-m.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!

-Sainan ZHANG is a Postdoctoral Associate at George Washington University.
-She received her PhD. degree from Dalian University of Technology, China.
-Previously she worked as a Research Assistant at the Chinese University of Hong Kong from March 2022 to March 2024, and as a Lecturer at Dongbei University of Finance and Economics from November 2019 to July 2021.
-Her research interests include Stochastic Programming, Distributionally Robust Optimization, Preference Robust Optimization, and Power System Operations.
+Sainan Zhang is a researcher in Operations Research and Optimization.

+She received her Ph.D. from Dalian University of Technology, China.
+Previously, she worked as a Postdoctoral Associate at George Washington University from September 2024 to June 2026, as a Research Assistant at the Chinese University of Hong Kong from March 2022 to March 2024, and as a Lecturer at Dongbei University of Finance and Economics from November 2019 to July 2021.

+Her research focuses on decision-making under uncertainty, with particular interests in preference robust optimization, preference elicitation, preference learning, and stochastic optimization.
+She develops mathematical models, reformulations, and scalable algorithms for optimization problems involving uncertainty, ambiguity, and risk.
+Her work has applications in revenue management and energy systems.

 Selected Publications
 ------